rbalykov/dmx-32/README.md

 # Project: dmx-multiverse

 #### The goal: upgrade *de-facto* dmx-512 use-case over show industry.
 #### The profit: extracting more bandwidth from ready-made tonns of hadware (consoles, dongles, cable, fixtures).

+## DMX-512 flaws
+* While DMX hardware can distribute 10 Mbit over the stage (WS2812 LEDs need 1 Mbit, as instance), it takes just 250 Kbit to carry.
+* Frame size is limited to 512 slots.
+Far in 1989, that was enough to drive tungsten-lamp dimmers, but not now-day's multimedia.
+* Framerate done ugly - using full frame, it gives 44 fps, unclearly bound to TV's 25/30.
+Bounding to 50/60 could be done reducing slots count.
+* Modem baudrates can't be used, leaving some UART hardware useless as DMX application.

 ## Physical layer